erroronline1/qualitymanagement/readme.md

 ## python wrapper
-the python wrapper uses [the eel-framework](https://github.com/ChrisKnott/Eel#building-distributable-binary-with-pyinstaller) to start a server and display the assistant tunneling everything through a python backend. this extends some capabilities like storage or is able to fix browser behaviours like opening files instead of storing them like edge 94. core.eel.js checks for the availability of the wrapper and overrides applicable core methods to use eel-functions instead.
+the python wrapper uses [the eel-framework](https://github.com/ChrisKnott/Eel#building-distributable-binary-with-pyinstaller) to start a server and display the assistant tunneling everything through a python backend. this extends some capabilities like storage or is able to fix browser behaviours like opening files instead of storing them like edge 94. core.eel.js checks for the availability of the wrapper and overrides applicable core methods to use eel-functions instead. not yet implemented, but if one day there appear random python specific modules, these could be appended to the core.var.modules-list from core.eel.js and will not mess up plain browser usage.

+modules have to handle conditional behaviour on their own, respective python implementations require adding to and recompiling assistant.py.

 because of the architecture of the framework the core.html file is placed in its own folder and has a cumbersome import-procedure for scripts and styles. on the other hand everything else of the assistant remains accessible and changeable without the need of recompiling the wrapper. this is only necessary on changes on the core.html file itself.

 [back to top](#table-of-contents)